 In NSW, tenants can take direct and immediate action to end their tenancy to escape violence.
 They can do this without penalty if they or their children are experiencing domestic violence.

 The NSW Government introduced changes to the NSW Residential Tenancies Act 2010 in 2019 to allow tenants to end their tenancy this way.
-Around 33 per cent of people are renting in NSW; we would like to know how much people know about the domestic violence rental laws and how they are being used.
+Around 33 per cent of people are renting in NSW; we wanted to know how much people know about the domestic violence rental laws and how they are being used.

 Complete a survey